MicrosoftDocs/visualstudio-docs/docs/modeling/integrating-models-by-using-visual-studio-modelbus.md

 When you right-click the DSL Definition diagram, select **Enable Modelbus**, and then select **Enable this DSL to Consume the ModelBus**:

-- In the DSL project, a reference is added to *Microsoft.VisualStudio.Modeling.Sdk.Integration.11.0.dll*.
+- In the DSL project, a reference should be added to *Microsoft.VisualStudio.Modeling.Sdk.Integration.dll*.

 - In the DSL Definition, an External Type reference is added: `Microsoft.VisualStudio.Modeling.Integration.ModelBusReference`.